WebAssembly/component-model/design/mvp/Concurrency.md

 progress signals *completion* of a read or write (i.e., the bytes have already been copied into the buffer).
-Additionally, *readiness* (to perform a read or write in the future) can be queried and signalled by performing a `0`-length read or write (see the [Stream State] section in the Canonical ABI explainer for details).
+Additionally, *readiness* (to perform a read or write in the future) can be queried and signalled by performing a `0`-length read or write (see the [Stream and Future State] section in the Canonical ABI explainer for details).

 As a temporary limitation, if a `read` and `write` for a single stream or future occur from within the same component and the element type is a